TrueNASTrueNAS Nightly Development Documentation

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (Shift+F5).

-Introducing the Main SCALE Dashboard
+Introducing the TrueNAS Dashboard

 After logging in for the first time, the main system Dashboard screen displays.
 The Dashboard shows different system information cards (widgets) with basic information about the installed version, systems component usage, network traffic, and configured pools or storage usage.
+The dashboard includes configurable widgets that include a text-only Custom widget and an Apps widget you can configure to monitor your installed applications.

-Figure 4: Dashboard Configure Panel
+Figure 4: Dashboard in Configuration Mode

-Introducing SCALE Navigation Options
+Introducing TrueNAS Navigation Options

 The top row (toolbar) has links to outside resources and buttons to control the system.
 The left-hand panel lists the main feature and functional areas and lets users navigate to the various TrueNAS configuration screens.